 How do US taxes compare internationally?

-US taxes are low relative to those in other developed countries.
-In 2012, US taxes at all levels of government represented 24 percent of GDP, compared with an average of 34 percent of GDP for the 34 member countries of the Organisation for Economic Co-operation and Development (OECD).
+US taxes are low relative to those in other high-income countries (figure 1).
+In 2018, taxes at all levels of US government represented 24 percent of gross domestic product (GDP), compared with an average of 34 percent for the other 35 member countries of the Organisation for Economic Co-operation and Development (OECD).